-By setting up a personal injury trust - arising when your compensation award is put under the control of trustees – the trustees must look after your compensation (the trust fund) for the benefit of you while you are alive, and for any other persons you choose.
+Using your compensation award to set up a personal injury trust means the award is under the control of trustees.
+The trustees look after your compensation (the trust fund) for the benefit of you while you are alive and for any other people you choose.
 This means that your compensation may continue to provide help for longer, making you financially better off.

 We offer expert guidance on the merits of using a trust to receive a personal injury compensation.
 Our team of trust lawyers will draft the trust documentation and a member of the trust administration team will work with the trustees to ensure the smooth day-to-day running of the trust.
 We can deal with all compliance requirements with HM Revenue & Customs on behalf of the trustees.

 Our solicitors have years of experience in advising generations of families on how to secure their wealth for the future.

 We are recognised by The Legal 500 for our expertise in estate planning, trust and tax advice.
 Aaron Spencer, Head of team, is also recognised by Chambers HNW for his legal knowledge.
 Members of the team belong to the Society of Trust and Estate Practitioners (STEP), a worldwide professional body for practitioners in estates and trusts advice.